truemagic-coder/nemo-agent/README.md

 `nemo-agent "Create a fizzbuzz script"`

+## Codestral rather than Nemo
+* Nemo Agent supports any Ollama model.
+* If you have an RTX 4070 `mistral-nemo` is recommended.
+* If you have an RTX 4090 `codestral` is recommended.

+`nemo-agent --model codestral "Create a fizzbuzz script"`

 ## Limitations

-* Currently due to mistral-nemo issues cannot codegen for APIs like Flask and FastAPI.
+* Currently due to `mistral-nemo` issues cannot codegen for APIs like Flask and FastAPI.
-* Due to model IQ limits keeping to simple tasks is required.
+* Due to `mistral-nemo` model IQ limits keeping to simple tasks is required.

 ## How It Works